 Served in a glass demitasse – so you can see all those layers of gorgeousness.
 The inside of the glass is sprinkled with cacao (chocolate powder) followed by a shot of espresso and topped with a generous dollop of milk foam.
 If there’s not enough cacao a further sprinkling tops off this little gem of a coffee.
 Wonderful.

 I hope I’ve provided a little enlightenment on Italian coffee culture and whetted your appetite with a little coffee inspiration.
-I use the NESCAFÉ Dolce Gusto Melody 3 Coffee Machine by Krups – Black to whip up the perfect cup of coffee in an instant.

 What’s your favourite coffee tipple?
 Come on spill the beans…